qtangs/tf-fraud-detection-using-machine-learning/README.md

 ## Fraud Detection Using Machine Learning

 Setup end to end demo architecture for predicting fraud events with Machine Learning using `Amazon SageMaker` and `Terraform`.
-This repo supports the original article posted on Medium (links to be shared).
+This repo supports the original article posted on [Medium](https://medium.com/@qtangs/machine-learning-infrastructure-with-amazon-sagemaker-and-terraform-a-case-of-fraud-detection-ab6896144781).

 ## Terraform version